What is a sort code and account number?

 Can sort codes and account numbers be used for international transfers?

-Save money and time with Airwallex
+Manage money globally with Airwallex

 Tilly manages the content strategy for Airwallex.
 She specialises in content that supports businesses in their growth trajectory.